telerik/blazor-docs/components/animationcontainer/overview.md

 # Animation Container

-The UI for Blazor suite provides the Animation Container component that you can use to create messages and popups such as [notifications](https://demos.telerik.com/blazor-ui/animationcontainer/notification) or expandable containers, even [tooltips](https://demos.telerik.com/blazor-ui/animationcontainer/tooltip).
+The <a href="https://www.telerik.com/blazor-ui/animation-container" target="_blank">Blazor Animation Container component</a> enables you to create messages and popups such as [notifications](https://demos.telerik.com/blazor-ui/animationcontainer/notification) or expandable containers, even [tooltips](https://demos.telerik.com/blazor-ui/animationcontainer/tooltip).
 It lets you define its animation, size and position, and arbitrary content.

 To use the animation container, add the `TelerikAnimationContainer` tag.